moveit/moveit/moveit_ros_control_interface/README.md

 # Overview

 This package provides plugins of base class `moveit_controller_manager::MoveItControllerManager` and a new plugin base class for `moveit_controller_manager::MoveItControllerHandle` allocators.
-The allocator class is necessary because `moveit_controller_manager::MoveItControllerHandle` need a name passed to constructor.
+The allocator class is necessary because `moveit_controller_manager::MoveItControllerHandle` needa a name passed to the constructor.

 # moveit_ros_control_interface::MoveItControllerManager
 This plugin intefaces a single ros_control-driven node in the namespace given in the `~ros_control_namespace` ROS parameter.
-It polls all controller via the `list_controllers` and passes their properties to MoveIt!.
+It polls all controllers via the `list_controllers` service and passes their properties to MoveIt!.
 The polling is throttled to 1 Hertz.

 ## Handle plugins
-The actual handle creation is delegated to allocator plugin of base class `moveit_ros_control_interface::ControllerHandleAllocator`.
+The actual handle creation is delegated to allocator plugins of base class `moveit_ros_control_interface::ControllerHandleAllocator`.
 These plugins should be registered with lookup names that match the corresponding controller types.

-Currently plugins for `position_controllers/JointTrajectoryController`, `velocity_controllers/JointTrajectoryController` and `effort_controllers/JointTrajectoryController` are available, which simple wrap `moveit_simple_controller_manager::FollowJointTrajectoryControllerHandle` instances.
+Currently plugins for `position_controllers/JointTrajectoryController`, `velocity_controllers/JointTrajectoryController` and `effort_controllers/JointTrajectoryController` are available, which simply wrap `moveit_simple_controller_manager::FollowJointTrajectoryControllerHandle` instances.

 ## Controller switching
-Moveit! can decide which controllers have to be started and stopped.
+MoveIt! can decide which controllers have to be started and stopped.
-Since only controller names with registered allocator plugins in are handed over to MoveIt!, this implementation takes care of stopping other controllers based on their claimed resources and the resources for the to-be-started controlles.
+Since only controller names with registered allocator plugins are handed over to MoveIt!, this implementation takes care of stopping other confflicting controllers based on their claimed resources and the resources for the to-be-started controlles.

 ## Namespaces
 All controller names get prefixed by the namespace of the ros_control node.